-There are many FAQ’s that curious clients ask about our Celebrancy services…
+There are many Frequently Asked Questions that curious clients ask about my Celebrancy services…

-It’s true that I love the challenge of creating a totally bespoke ceremony for each of my clients, but I also respect that some people would still prefer a very traditional style service – and I am always very happy to oblige!
-This is particularly the case when clients are planning a funeral for their older relations and want to provide the service that their grandma or grandad might have expected.
+I love the challenge of creating a totally bespoke ceremony for each of my clients.
+However I also respect that some people would prefer a very traditional style service – and I am always very happy to oblige!
+If you are planning a funeral for an older relation you might want to respectfully provide the type of service they expected.

-Ultimately my passion for celebrancy is borne from my desire to make landmark events in your life as memorable and meaningful as possible.
-You will always be the best placed person to tell me what you want to achieve and by taking time to listen carefully and spend time getting to know you I will be able to help you to plan your perfect day.
+My passion for celebrancy is borne from my desire to make landmark events in life as memorable and meaningful as possible.
+You are the best placed person to tell me what you want to achieve.
+When we spend time together over a cup of tea or glass of wine, I will get to know you, and I will be able to help you plan your perfect day.

 What time can my service be held?
 Am I restricted to ‘business hours’?

-There are no time restrictions for you to worry about – if you want to exchange vows at sunrise on at a stone circle, or under a full moon, I can make it happen!
+If your ceremony will take place outside of an ‘official public buildings’ there will be no time restrictions for you to worry about.
+If you want to exchange vows or hold a memorial we can do that at any time.
+At sunrise or under a full moon, I can make it happen!

 Where can our celebration be held?

 Namings, weddings, exchange of vows and funeral services can all be held ANYWHERE (as long as you have the landowners permission on private property).
-That might be in a village hall, sports clubhouse, on a beach, up a mountain (I love a challenge!) or in a theatre.
-There truly are no restrictions.
+You might book a village hall, marquee or sports clubhouse.
+We could celebrate on a beach, up a mountain (I love a challenge!) or within a stone circle.
+There really are no restrictions.

 When can we host our event?